 3. Bulk up your savings.

 Even if you believe you have a million-dollar idea, it's likely going to take a while before you actually turn it into one.
 Most experts say you need to give your new business two years to see if it can work.
-So before you go all in and leave your day job behind, be sure you can support yourself along the way.
+So before you go all-in and leave your day job behind, be sure you can support yourself along the way with adequate savings for the short term.

-At Ellevest, we recommend having two years' worth of your current take-home pay saved up, and in our financial plan we default to getting you there over the next five years.
-If you're starting out by freelancing instead of diving directly into entrepreneurialism, you may be able to get started with less saved.
+How cush is that cushion?
+We recommend having two years' worth of your current take-home pay saved up.
+Our Start a Business investing goal defaults to getting you there over the next five years.
+If you're starting out by freelancing instead of diving directly into starting your own business, you may be able to get started with less saved.
 But it's better to save too much than to risk not having enough to give your business a chance to work.

 As you outline everything, it's a good time to recognize that you’ll be responsible for all of it.
 If you're uncertain about any portion of the work, figure out now how to get around that.
 For example, if you aren't great with bookkeeping, do you know someone who is?
 Give her a call.
-Get advice or consider having someone do it for you — and work hiring employees and freelancers into your plan.
+Get advice or consider having someone do it for you — and work hiring employees and freelancers into your plan (psst … it’s never too early to ask how you’ll help those future employees save for retirement).

 5. Get funding.